dribia/deepl-haystack/README.md

 ## License

-`google-vertex-haystack` is distributed under the terms of the [MIT](https://opensource.org/license/mit) license.
+`deepl-haystack` is distributed under the terms of the [MIT](https://opensource.org/license/mit) license.